Muriisa/Gatha/README.md

 | **Total**| | **USD 12200**|

 ## Milestone II
-After our first successful milestone, we will launch with a weekend Seminar at our house, with different speakers covering different topics about Blockchain and coding on Near Blockchain, Jam session introducing about web development and Blockchain Development, create our marketplace on near Blockchain using Dacade.org Near Course
+After our first successful milestone, we will launch with a weekend Seminar at our house, with different speakers covering different topics about Blockchain and Introduction to Near Blockchain, and Cryptocurriencies.

 ## Proposed Budget
 | Item | Amount|